bcrowell/bcrowell.github.io/when_early_christianity/index.md

 it begins not with a description of Jesus but of John the Baptist.
 John was a great celebrity of his time and place.
 He merits a long passage in [Josephus](https://en.wikipedia.org/wiki/Josephus)
--- much longer than the brief mention of Jesus.[^josephus_on_jesus] A pagan writer like Epictetus, writing as late as ca. 130 CE, demonstrates a clear consciousness of a baptism-based sect such as John's, but no consciousness of Jesus or his sub-sect.
+-- much longer than the brief mention of Jesus.[^josephus_on_jesus] A pagan author like Epictetus, writing as late as ca. 130 CE, demonstrates a clear consciousness of a baptism-based sect such as John's, but no consciousness of Jesus or his sub-sect.
 During the first century CE, it's probably most accurate to talk about something like a John-Jesus sect of Jews rather than any